varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 meta:
   desc: >
-    The modified images stored in git repositories may have nice visual representation of gotten changes.
-You need nothing more run `git diff` command to see such output.
-To get that working, it is only needed to provide a bit of configuration.
+    The modified images in git repositories can have a decent visual representation of file changes.
+For that, you simply run `git diff` command.
+However, to get this output, you have to do a little configuration.
     This article shows how.

 ---

-When starting a new project, I always make a git repository first.
-Either a new application, or slides for a conference talk, or even an article - I prefer to store everything under git.
-It is a great tool, and I'm very happy with its command-line interface.
-However, there is always room for improvement and modding.
-Recently I tought my git to visualize the changes made to the images tracking in the repository.
+My first task for new projects is to create a git repository.
+Weather it is a new app, or conference slides, or even an article, I prefer to keep everything in Git.
+It is an excellent tool, and, personally, I enjoy its command line interface.

+However, there is always room for improvement.
+Recently I found an idea how to make my git visualize the changes that I've done to the images in a repository.

 <excerpt/>